csc-training/csc-env-eff/slides/10_speed_up_jobs.md

    - Quite often it is useful to start simple and gradually use more complex approaches if needed.

 # First steps for fast jobs (2/2)
-- When you have found the software you want to use, check if it is available at CSC as a ready installed optimal version [docs.csc.fi](https://docs.csc.fi/apps/)
+- When you have found the software you want to use, check if it is available at CSC as a ready installed optimal version [docs.csc.fi/apps](https://docs.csc.fi/apps/)
    - Spend some time getting familiar with the software users manual, if available.
-- If you cant find a suitable software, consider writing your own code.
+- If you can't find a suitable software, consider writing your own code.

 # Optimize the performance of your own code (1/2)
 - If you have constructed your own code, compile it with optimizing compiler options.